nilovelez/machete/readme.txt

 * Fixed false ‘error saving to database’ notice

 == Upgrade Notice ==

+= 4.0 =
+Machete 4.0 is a major upgrade.
+Re-save your cookie bar, and tracking code settings to regenerate the static files.

 = 3.4 =
 Some fixes and lots or refinements.
 Enjoy!